Can I claim private Health Fund rebates?

-As your treatment plan progresses and your treatments have gained momentum you should start to notice positive changes such as for example, a reduction in the severity/frequency of your symptoms, a greater sense of ‘well-being’, improved sleep/appetite/digestion, less anxiety, to name just a few.
+As your treatment plan progresses and your treatments have gained momentum you should start to notice positive changes in your symptoms.

 This kind of treatment is an exercise in self-awareness, you are encouraged to pay more attention to your body and let us know what changes you are experiencing.